pypdfium2-team/ctypesgen/README.md

 - ctypesgen has its roots in [`wraptypes`](https://github.com/pyglet/pyglet/tree/master/tools/wraptypes) from pyglet, which was originally written by Alex Holkner for C99, and is still around today.
   Some documentation can be found [here](https://docs.pyglet.org/en/development/internal/wraptypes.html).
 This may still be a valuable source of information even for today's ctypesgen.
 - ctypesgen is also used by the GRASS project, which has its own copy of ctypesgen [here](https://github.com/OSGeo/grass/tree/main/python/libgrass_interface_generator).
 - [`ctypeslib2`](https://github.com/trolldbois/ctypeslib) is an independent alternative to ctypesgen.
 It has its own parser backend using Clang API.
 This may be more reliable in a way, at the cost of being impure and tied to a specific compiler.
   `ctypeslib2` has some fancy features ctypesgen currently does not, such as taking over Doxygen comments.
 - The original `ctypeslib` (by former ctypes maintainer Thomas Heller) used GCC's XML output, but the author is not aware of a maintained version of this codebase. `ctypeslib2` is derived from ctypeslib, but its backend has been thoroughly changed for Clang.

 ### Issues / Patches

-Oversights or unintentional breakage can happen at times.
-If you think a change introduces logical issues, feel free to file a bug report or submit a patch.
+If you encounter an oversight, unintentional breakage, or find a change introduced logical issues, please go ahead and file a bug report or propose a patch.

-Note though, the response/contributions policy is [basically the same as for pypdfium2](https://github.com/pypdfium2-team/pypdfium2/?tab=readme-ov-file#response-policy).
+**Note:** The project policy is basically [the same as with pypdfium2](https://github.com/pypdfium2-team/pypdfium2/?tab=readme-ov-file#policy).
+TLDR the code owner decides, and AI slop is prohibited.

 ### Code Style